 Ben Lomond Peak is accessed by walking north from the parking lot at the top of North Ogden Canyon Road (also known as the North Ogden Divide).
 Skyline North aka Ben Lomond climbs 3,500 vertical feet over approximately 8 miles to stunning Ben Lomond Peak.
-Open to motorized vehicles, this trail is long and steep in sections but rewarding with views over Ogden.
+Open to motorized vehicles, this trail is long and steep in sections but rewarding with views.
 Topping out at 9,712 feet, those unfamiliar with higher altitudes may feel the effects of less oxygen and experience slight dizziness or abnormal fatigue.
-Highly rated for it’s views and alpine environment, Skyline Trail North is long and difficult for some.
+Highly rated for its views and alpine environment, Skyline Trail North is long and difficult for some.
 Bring plenty of fluids, nourishment and protective layers.
 Keep your eyes open and look for the big horn sheep, moose, and deer.
-It is a great escape in the heat of summer to view blooming wild flowers on the upper saddle.
-There is a steeper but shorter route from North Fork Park listed below.

 This trail begins on the south side of the parking lot off North Ogden Canyon Road (also know as North Ogden Divide).
 This can be a 5.4 mile out-and-back to Lewis Peak, or continue on to a point to point course ending at Windsurfer Beach at the edge of Pineview Reservoir.
 The four-season trail starts with a more vertical approach beginning at 6,184 feet in elevation.
 After following several switchbacks, it once again levels out as it approaches the ridge rising to 8,100 feet.
 The ridge line is modest and lacking vegetation allowing for panoramic views of Ogden Valley and Ogden City.